only1nglen/Project_2_Client/README.md

 ### Unsolved Problems, Things to Do/Want to do

-* Styling needed
+* Styling to list of drinks and places.
-* Bug with Add Drink.
-User is able to click in the open space next to the button still able to add drink.
 * Populate with existing real life bobashops with menu items.
 Drink or food.
 Have a rating system that can be used.

 ### Updates